CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 * [Visual Studio’s GitHub Extension]( https://visualstudio.github.com/) providing integrated Visual Studio tooling for GitHub.
 * [Git Command Line Interface](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-This introduction guide visualises and, where appropriate, builds upon the official introductory GitHub Hello World guide found [here](https://guides.github.com/activities/hello-world/).
+This guide visualises and, where appropriate, builds upon the official introductory GitHub Hello World guide found [here](https://guides.github.com/activities/hello-world/).

-This particular guide assumes you have GitHub.com account and Internet access, this is all that is needed to complete this guide.
+This guide assumes you have GitHub.com account and Internet access, this is all that is needed to complete this guide.

 ### 1. Log into [GitHub](https://github.com/)
 ### 2. Create a new [Repository](https://github.com/CloudTSPUK/Start_Here/blob/master/Git_Terminology#repository)
 The first step to creating any project or body of work when using Git is to create a new repository.
 Respositories can be created as being either Public or Private.
 A Public repository is one that is discoverable and accessible by the entire GitHub community.
 While a Private repository is a repository that is not discoverable by the larger GitHub community and where induvidual users need to be given direct access to the repository in order to work with it.